 There are three ways you can report information about cartels to the Commission.

 Leniency is a key tool in detecting and deterring cartels in New Zealand.
-To encourage reporting of cartels, the Commission’s leniency programme offers the first party to apply for leniency the opportunity to obtain full immunity from any enforcement action taken by the Commission against the cartel.
+To encourage reporting of cartels, the Commission’s leniency programme offers the first party to apply the opportunity to obtain full leniency from civil proceedings from the Commission and full immunity from criminal prosecution from the Solicitor General.
 This includes avoiding any financial penalties.
-Only one party in a cartel can be granted immunity.
-However, if immunity is not available you may be able to apply for cooperation.
+If immunity or leniency is not available you may be able to apply for cooperation.

 in person (Level 9, 44 The Terrace, Wellington 6011).

 We recognise there are situations where someone who has knowledge or specific information about a cartel might be reluctant to report it for fear of negative consequences or reprisals.
 However, this knowledge may be key to detecting and breaking up cartels.

 For such cases, the Commission has a secure anonymous whistleblowing tool which uses encryption methods to allow you to submit a report anonymously.
 The information provided through this online tool cannot be traced back to you, as long as you do not enter any information that identifies you.

 WhistleB is a global whistleblowing service provider.
 The tool is designed to ensure the highest possible data security and privacy settings and it encrypts any data and information provided.
 It is also regularly tested by external security experts.